 - Slice or chop the garlic and basil.

 - Chop the tomatoes into wedges or large chunks

 - Toss the onions, garlic, tomatoes, basil together in a pan.

 - Drizzle with olive oil, sprinkle a pinch of salt and add the wine.

 - Nestle the sausages on top.
-I only cooked 3, but I wish I had done 4!
+(Pictured: I only had 3 sausages.)